-Though sentience affects sapience, the latter captures a much broader set of cognitive functions.
-Moreover, at the outset at least, sentience seems less appropriate to separate human and machine because the law already recognises the fact that some nonhuman entities can be sentient and, if defined as the ability to feel pain and pleasure, human sentience may not differ categorically from sentience in other animals-or machines.13 This means that a machine could be sentient, though that does not answer the question whether it is, or not, a natural person.14 The Essay will argue that human sapience is unique and thus distinguishable.
-It does not mean that machines could never be sapient, but that their form (s) of sapience would be different.
+Though sentience affects sapience, the latter captures different cognitive functions.
+Moreover, at the outset at least, sentience seems less appropriate to separate human and machine because the law already recognises the fact that some nonhuman entities can be sentient and, if defined as the ability to feel pain and pleasure, human sentience may not differ categorically from sentience in other animals-or machines.
+14 This means that a machine could be sentient, though that does not answer the question of whether it is, or is not, a natural person.
+15 The essay will argue that human sapience is unique and thus distinguishable.
+It does not mean that machines could never be sapient, but that their form(s) of sapience would be different.

-The term 'sapience' when applied to humans can be defined succinctly for now as the unique way in which reason and emotion interact in our brain and body and guide our behaviour and that, according to Darwin (and many others after him), puts us at the pinnacle of the animal kingdom (Feldman Barrett, 2017, 164).
+The term 'sapience' when applied to humans can be defined succinctly for now as the unique way in which reason and emotion interact in our brain and body and guide our behaviour, and that, according to Darwin (and many others after him), puts us at the pinnacle of the animal kingdom (Feldman Barrett, 2017, 164).
 While sentience is phenomenological and can be equated with 'feelings' and requires 'no sophistication' (Siewert, 2017), sapience is different.
 Sapience requires an ability to classify and understand (Sellars, 1997).
-From this perspective, the notion can be applied to both machines and humans, by defining sapience instead as a deep understanding or knowledge of a subject, which in turn can be defined as an accumulation of learning, leading to knowledge and an ability to discern.
-The Essay considers that some AI machines have (or soon will have) a form of sapience (Calo, 2015, 515; Calo, 2017).
-Cyborgs pose even harder questions, as the Essay explains later.
+From this perspective, the notion can be applied to both machines and humans by defining sapience instead as a deep understanding or knowledge of a subject, which in turn can be defined as an accumulation of learning, leading to knowledge and an ability to discern.
+The essay considers that some AI machines have (or soon will have) a form of sapience (Calo, 2015, 515; Calo, 2017).
+Cyborgs pose even harder questions, as the essay explains later.
+But as the essay explains later, the sapience of machines, if any, will be different, in part because humans gather, store, and use data in a way that differs from the machines.

 Instead of sapience (or sentience), one could say that advanced AI systems are 'intelligent'- the 'I' of AI.
 Intelligence is not necessarily limited to humans, of course.
 To use 'intelligence' in a constructive way in this context, however, one would have to agree on the kind of intelligence (social, emotional, etc.) involved, for defining that logical premise largely drives the conclusion (Sapolsky, 2018, 172).
 There are long-standing debates both about the definition of intelligence and about various types of intelligence.
 To avoid circularity, one would need to define intelligence as a property that is not necessarily human, i.e., as a more abstract notion (Dowe & Hernández-Orallo, 2012, 80).
-For example, if one means intelligence measured by standard IQ tests, then some AI machines are intelligent.15 Hence, anchoring a reasoning about what separates human and machine in the variegated semantic picture that emerges from looking at the 'intelligence' of AI machines seems precarious at best.
+For example, if one means intelligence measured by standard IQ tests, then some AI machines are intelligent.
+Hence, anchoring reasoning about what separates human and machine in the variegated semantic picture that emerges from looking at the 'intelligence' of AI machines seems precarious at best.
 Moreover, we call ourselves homo sapiens, not homo intelligens (Hariri, 2015).
-The same could be said of debates about debating whether machines can have self-awareness, consciousness or a 'mind', going back to a well-known article published over 40 years ago (Searle, 1980) and much discussed since (Melnyk, 1996; Dennett, 2014).
-For our purposes, sapience it is.